The Lipitz Public Health Policy Awards have been made possible thanks to a generous gift from the Lipitz Public Health Policy Fund and Roger C. Lipitz

 In either case, we require that faculty engage a key decision maker or policymaker as a partner and “principal knowledge user” in support of translational efforts.
 A plan for the decision maker’s or policymaker’s active participation in the project must be included in the proposal in addition to a letter of support.
 Proposals that only involve partnering with intermediaries are acceptable, as long as they include plans to effectively engage the decision maker or policymaker.
 Collaborative arrangements between researchers and policymakers are the distinctive feature of these awards.

-The Institute for Health and Social Policy is pleased to announce a request for applications for the third cycle of the 2018-2019 Lipitz Public Health Policy Faculty Awards.
+The Institute for Health and Social Policy is pleased to announce a request for applications for the first cycle of the 2022-2023 Lipitz Public Health Policy Faculty Awards.
 The awards provide financial resources in support of innovative, timely and applied public health policy projects led by faculty at the Johns Hopkins Bloomberg School of Public Health.

 Download application requirements (PDF)